Skills Softball College Recruiters are Looking for in 2023

 Across the board, recruiters are looking for well-rounded softball players.
-College coaches want players with “softball IQ.”
+College softball coaches want players with “softball IQ.”
 This is measured by your ability to think on your feet in a heated game.
 Sports camp helps you gain a higher IQ by giving you opportunities to play competitive softball and make quick decisions under high-pressure play.
 Campers also get a deeper understanding of the game by playing both infield and outfield positions.
+Along with a great softball IQ, you’ll want to be exceptionally skilled at your position if you want to get recruited for softball.

-Coaches at top tier softball schools look for the following skill sets when recruiting the next student-athlete superstars.
+College coaches at top-tier softball schools look for the following skill sets when recruiting the next student-athlete superstars.

 Softball Pitcher